adaltas/node-shell/README.md

 The root properties are:

 * `commands` (object)
   Group the parameters into a specific command.
+Support object and array notation.
+If defined as an object, keys correpond to the "name" properties.
+If defined as an array, the "name" property is required.
 * `load` (function|string)
   Function or a module referencing the function to load modules, the default implementation ensure modules starting with './' are relative to